w3f/polkadot-wiki/docs/learn/learn-governance.md

 :::info Starting a proposal in Governance V1

-For more information about how to start a proposal see the [dedicated page](../maintain/maintain-guides-democracy.md#proposing-an-action).
+For more information about how to start a proposal, see the [dedicated page](../maintain/maintain-guides-democracy.md#proposing-an-action).

 :::